AleksBulajic/portafolio-website/README.md

 ## Projects
 Memory-Card-Game
 Test your memory skills with my interactive Memory Card Game!
 Match two cards and see how quickly you can complete the game.
 Built entirely by me using HTML, CSS, and JavaScript.
-Play Game Here

 ## Full CRUD Application
 Experience the power of a full CRUD application!
 I developed this project by integrating a 3rd party API, allowing users to perform Create, Read, Update, and Delete operations through a seamless front-end and back-end interface.
 Comprehensive research and secure coding ensure a smooth experience.
-Check it out

 ## MangaVerse
 As a pivotal team member, I contributed to MangaVerse, a dynamic web application that combines JavaScript, MongoDB, and powerful authentication.
 With skillful back-end setup and integration with a 3rd party API, we achieved full CRUD functionality and a user-friendly interface.
-Discover MangaVerse

 ## IdentityLock
 Step into the future of digital identity with IdentityLock!
 As team lead and senior developer, I led the creation of this groundbreaking app using React.js, Python, Django, and SQL.
 Blockchain and AI FinTech Guru provide unique user identities, while decentralized NFT and asset storage ensure secure transactions.
-Explore IdentityLock

 # Skills

-- Skills
 - React
 - CSS
 - HTML